 Do you own a pickup truck?

 This is a really important question.
 If you are a truck owner, you’ll probably need some kind of bed extender or utility rack in order to use any kayak rack accessory.
-Wait no more and visit our special guide for choosing the right kayak rack for truck.
+Wait no more and visit my special guide for choosing the right kayak rack for truck.

 What’s your vehicle’s base roof setup?